-The Bachelor of Business Administration with Public Management specialization has been designed to provide students with the skills and the knowledge to develop solutions for government administration and for public and political management in the field of the Theory of Democracy, its development and political models in different government regimes.
-It includes a vision of political marketing and the use of functional strategies for the implementation of policies and negotiation techniques within the elements of state governance.
+The Specialization in Public Management has been designed for professionals who can complement their training oriented to public and political management in the field of the Theory of Democracy, its development and political models in different government regimes.
+It includes a vision of political marketing and the use of functional strategies for the implementation of policies and negotiation techniques within the elements of State governance.